miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

 vary.
 For that reason, it's important to understand the sections, how they relate to each other, and what their role in the overall pipeline is.

-* **Import modules**: The first step in any script is to import necessary functions and modules needed for data manipulation and analsysi.
+* **Import modules**: The first step in any script is to import necessary functions and modules needed for data manipulation and analysis.

 * **Specify variables**: The second step is to define all the variables you will use throughout the script.
 This is best done in just one place, and I recommended you to do this as the second step, right after module importation.